Improving the Effectiveness and Efficiency of Stochastic Neighbour Embedding with Isolation Kernel: Deficiencies of Gaussian kernel when used in t-SNE

-Because $\mathcal{K}$ is data independent, its use necessitates to determine $n$ local bandwidths for $n$ points in order to adapt to the local structure of the data; and this search\footnote{`A binary search for the value of $\sigma_i$ that makes the entropy of the distribution over neighbours equal to $\log K$, where $K$ is the effective number of local neighbours or ``perplexity''.' \citep{SNE} Another view is: adjust all bandwidths such that all $i$ have the same entropy: $\log(K) = - \sum^n_{j=1} \sigma_{ij} \log \sigma_{ij}$.} is the key component that determines the success or failure of t-SNE.
-A gradient descent search has been used successfully to perform the search for $n$ parameters for small datasets \citep{TSNE}.
-For large datasets, however, the need for $n$-parameter search poses a real limitation in terms of finding appropriate settings for the large number of parameters and the computational expense required.
+The use of a Gaussian kernel necessitates the search for a local bandwidth for each local point. t-SNE utilises a binary search for the value of $\sigma_i$ that makes the entropy of the distribution over neighbours equal to $\log K$, where $K$ is the effective number of local neighbours or ``perplexity'' \cite{TSNE}.
+This search is the key component that determines the success or failure of t-SNE.
+A gradient descent search has been used successfully to perform the search for $n$ parameters for small datasets \cite{TSNE}.
+This formulation has two key limitations for large datasets.
+First, the need for $n$-parameters search poses a real limitation in terms of finding appropriate settings for a large number of parameters.
+Second, it cannot deal with large datasets because its low computational efficiency, i.e., the time complexity is $O(n^2)$.

-While the determining $n$ local bandwidths is an issue, there is a more fundamental issue which will be presented in the next section.